oimodeler/oimodeler/newdocs/source/models.rst

 Types of components
 -------------------

-This complete code corresponding to this section is available in `TypesOfComponents.py <https://github.com/oimodeler/oimodeler/blob/main/examples/Modules/TypesOfComponents.py>`_
+The code corresponding to this section is available in `TypesOfComponents.py <https://github.com/oimodeler/oimodeler/blob/main/examples/Modules/TypesOfComponents.py>`_

 **oimodeler** components are of three different types:

-1. the components defined in the Fourier plan by an analytical formula.
+| 1. the components defined in the Fourier space by an analytical formula.
-   They inherit from the  :func:`oimComponentFourier <oimodeler.oimcomponent.oimComponentFourier>` class
+ | They inherit from the  :func:`oimComponentFourier <oimodeler.oimcomponent.oimComponentFourier>` class
-2. the components defined by their 2D intensity map in the image plan.
+|2. the components defined by their 2D intensity map in the image space.
-   They inherit from the  :func:`oimComponentImage <oimodeler.oimcomponent.oimComponentImage>` class
+ | They inherit from the  :func:`oimComponentImage <oimodeler.oimcomponent.oimComponentImage>` class
-3. the components defined by their 1D intensity profile in the image plan.
+|3. the components defined by their 1D intensity profile in the image space.
-   They inherit from the  :func:`oimComponentRadialProfile <oimodeler.oimcomponent.oimComponentRadialProfile>` class
+ | They inherit from the  :func:`oimComponentRadialProfile <oimodeler.oimcomponent.oimComponentRadialProfile>` class

 Basic Fourier components
 ~~~~~~~~~~~~~~~~~~~~~~~~

-In the table below is a list of the current Fourier-based component, which all derived from the :func:`oimComponentFourier <oimodeler.oimComponent.oimComponentFourier>` semi-abstract class.
+In the table below is a list of the current Fourier-based components, which all derived from
+the :func:`oimComponentFourier <oimodeler.oimComponent.oimComponentFourier>` semi-abstract class.

 .. csv-table:: Available Fourier based components
    :file: table_components_fourier.csv